Environmental Impact Assessment

 The ESMP will form the basis of communicating the project’s environmental and social management commitments and performance to third parties including the Government of Mozambique, the project Independent Environmental and Social Consultant (IESC), project Lenders and other stakeholders.

-The project recognizes biodiversity as one of the pillars of sustainable development and is committed to design, construct and operate the project in a sustainable manner that values the health, socio-economic and environmental contributions of biodiversity, thereby contributing to the maintenance of diverse ecosystems services within the region.
-The project will also promote biodiversity conservation within the areas directly and indirectly impacted by its activities.
+The Project recognizes biodiversity as one of the pillars of sustainable development and is committed to design, construct and operate the project in a sustainable manner that values the health, socio-economic and environmental contributions of biodiversity, thereby contributing to the maintenance of diverse ecosystem services within the region.